-All businesses must submit and report Unified Program-related information to either the statewide California Environmental Reporting System (CERS), or through the local UPA’s reporting web portal, if provided.
+All businesses must submit and report Unified Program-related information to either the statewide California Environmental Reporting System (CERS), or to the local UPA’s reporting web portal, if provided.
 For more information about CERS and Unified Program electronic reporting requirements, please go to the CERS Central web site at http://cers.calepa.ca.gov/.